 Communication skills for physiotherapists are becoming more and more a topic in the international physiotherapy.
-Just execute a short search on the internet and on social media and it will be clear: how you communicate and what you say matters….a lot!
+Just execute a short search on Google Scholar, Pubmed or on social media, and it will be clear: how you communicate and what you say matters….a lot!

-I wrote a book about it (in Dutch!) of almost 300 pages!
-And it’s more than clear that the content of this book fulfils a need in physiotherapy education in The Netherlands.
-It describes how you could approach the conversation with the client in a structured and methodical way.
-And by doing this it makes clear what you can do to be effective as a physiotherapist.
+The book describes how you can approach the conversation with the client in a structured and methodical way.
+And by doing this, it makes clear what you can do to be effective as a physiotherapist.

 An integrated model with four roles

 In my book I formed a model that describes the different roles and tasks in a structured and integrated way.
 All this in close relation to the physiotherapeutic consultation.
 The model provides a fusion of evidence based approaches like shared decision-making, motivational interviewing, client education, pain-education and more.

 The core of this model are the main tasks every physiotherapist executes during his consultations within the diagnostic and therapeutic process.